vherrin/home-hue-lights/README.md

 ### Prerequisites

-First you need to find the hue bridge ip so that you can create a userId.
-The user This can be done several ways.
-I will walk you through the hue app version to get the ip but provide some links to the other ways I have discovered.
+First you need to find the hue bridge ip so that you can create a unique user name that the bridge will accept.
+This can be done several ways.
+Below is a flow in the hue app version to get the ip.
+There are also some links to the other ways I have discovered below.

 Open the hue app on your mobile device.
 The pictures show the iPhone version.
   - Go to settings tab
   - Select Hue Bridges
   - Select the information icon and get the ip
+  - Select Network settings to edit the information to make the hue bridge a static IP

 <p float="left">
   <img src="./src/images/img-5059.png" width=24% />